 Should the Scope of Work Change

 Begin by updating the Schedule as needed.
-Above, I'm changing one of my 2 x 8 hour Tasks to the Errands Service bucket to 12 hours.
+Above, I'm changing one of my 2 x 8 hour Tasks to the Errands Service bucket from 12 to 20 hours.
 Click Save Changes when done.

 Navigate back to the Estimate and to the Services tab.
-Note that at the moment, the service of Errand still totals 2 x 8 hours worth of Tasks (16 hours).
+At the moment, the service bucket of Research still shows the old total of 24 hours worth of Tasks.
+The update we made to the Schedule is not yet being reflected.

 Click Edit Services.